Best Attractions in Bergen

 Lisøy and Lyse Abbey Known as Ole Bull

 In Lisøy, an island on the outskirts of Fana, there is a famous Norwegian villa called Ole Bull.
-While the building combines different architectural styles, the real reason to visit the island is Lyse Monastery.
+While the building combines different architectural styles, Lyse Monastery is the real reason to visit the island.
 The ruins of the first Sisters’ House in Norway were founded in 1146 by monks from New York and England, and this place provides a vivid picture of the monastic life of the Middle Ages.

 The Royal Residence located in Gamlehaugen

 The Royal residence of Bergen and its hall were completed for the King of Norway in 1261.
-The building is located next to the Rosenkrantz Tower and has a very beautiful structure making it one of one must visit attractions in Bergen for history buffs.
+The building is located next to the Rosenkrantz Tower and has a very beautiful structure making it one of the must-visit attractions in Bergen for history buffs.

 There are other cities across Norway that you can visit.
 These beautiful cities offer amazing sites to visitors and tourists alike.
 One of the places is Trondheim, and visitors are welcome to explore Trondheim tourist attractions for the time they are in Norway.
 Moreover, this city has a lot of majestic scenery.